-Section 1.10 Compensatory Time
+Section 2.6 Compensatory Time

-Sworn Personnel may accrue comp time up to sixty (60) hours in a fiscal year.
+Sergeants may accrue comp time up to sixty (60) hours in a fiscal year.
 This shall be a rolling total which may be used and replenished in accordance with Police Department Policy each year but shall not exceed a total of sixty (60) hours at any one time.
 If the employee's accrued comp time would cause the bank to exceed sixty (60) hours, the overtime would be paid in cash.
-Reduced to forty (40) hours 6 months prior to retirement from the Village.
+This total will be reduced to forty (40) hours 6 months prior to retirement from the Village.